gpitsilis/Securing-Tag-Based-Recommender-Systems/README.md

 </p>

 Each delicious_train_X.csv file contains the bogus data generated for the particular experiment run (where X is a number denoting the experiment run, and it ranges from 1 to 5).
 In the same way, every delicious_small_X.csv file contains the selected legitimate data used for the same experiment run.
 The number of records in every delicious_train_X.csv file is the 30% of the number of records of the adjucent delicous_small_X.csv file.
-That is because we chose to train the classifiers with 30% bogus data, over the original legitimate data.
+That is so, because we deliberately chose to train the classifiers with ratio of 30/100 bogus vs  legitimate data.

 <p>
 The content in the data files has the following structure: